kazisean/hossain.cc/content/diy/_index.md

 +++
 title = 'DIY Projects'
-description = 'Collection of my automation IOT projects'
+description = 'Collection of my automation, IOT and other fun projects'
 +++